Best Online Master’s Degrees in: Natural Resources Management

 The award for best online master’s degree in natural resources management goes to Oregon State University, which offers an online Master of Natural Resources.
 The university’s career services department offers career counseling and advising, help finding jobs and internships, and useful job search preparation advice in areas such as resume and cover letter writing, interviewing, salary and benefit negotiation, and networking.
 Distance learners can take advantage of online seminars that address various areas of job searching, and can also access Beaver JobNet, an online resource where students can search for jobs and internships 24/7 and post their resumes for employers to search.
 Last but not least, online students can practice for job interviews using InterviewStream, a Web-based interview tool that is interactive, providing feedback on areas where you can improve your interview skills.

 The University of Tennessee at Martin, which offers an online Master of Science in Agriculture and Natural Resources, has a reputation for providing generous financial aid.
-In the 2010-2011 academic year, 96% of full-time, beginning undergraduate students received some sort of financial aid, and 55% received institutional grants or scholarships, according to College Navigator.
+Ninety-six percent of full-time, beginning undergraduate students received some sort of financial aid, and 55% received institutional grants or scholarships, according to College Navigator.
 Students can apply for UT-Martin scholarships, alumni-sponsored scholarships, departmental scholarships (including agriculture and natural resources scholarships), and receive help in applying for state and federal student aid or utilizing military benefits through the financial aid office, according to the Financial Aid and Scholarships Office.
 For these reasons, the University of Tennessee at Martin wins the award for best online master’s degree in natural resources management for financial support.

 The University of Denver is the winner of the best online master’s degree in natural resources management in technology support for providing 24/7 technical assistance to their online students.
 In contrast, many other universities only offer tech support during limited hours, which can put a student in quite a bind if he or she is trying to complete project on deadline and runs into technical issues in the middle of the night.
 In addition, students have access to a free mobile app that is compatible with iPhone, Android, and iPad devices.